falcaoross/rollcall_rooms/README.md

 Licensed under the **MIT License** with additional clauses to protect source usage and redistribution specifics (see `LICENSE` file for full terms).

-Do you want me to make that diagram?